umakantsharmacedcoss/developer-documentation/source/includes/_themes.md

 ## Theme zip package

 If you want to make your theme installable via the Theme Manager, make a zip package from it.
 The zip package name must be the same as the final folder name of the theme in the /themes folder.
 The contents of the zip folder must contain the theme files directly, not in a subfolder.
+You can download an existing theme via the Theme Manager to see an example ZIP file.

 ## Theme Config File